Waabot/docs/getting-started/index.md

 ## Prerequisities

-Ensure to check out the [Prerequisities guide](prerequisities.md).
-Before proceeding with the next steps.
+Please ensure to check out the [Prerequisities Guide](prerequisities.md) before proceeding with the next steps.

 ## Installation